cloudmesh/cloudmesh-manual/docs-source/source/projects/project-gui.rst

 Cloudmesh Graphical User Interface
 ==================================

--  This project can also be taken as independent study or as part of the Cloud Engineering class
+-  This project can also be taken as an independent study or as part of the Cloud Engineering class

 Goals
 -----

-In this project you will be developing a graphical user interface for cloudmesh based on Electron.
+In this project, you will be developing a graphical user interface for cloudmesh based on Electron.
 You will be focusing on first displaying the information available in the cloudmesh database.
-This includes, information from clouds about
+This includes information from clouds about

 -  images